Snapshots of Food Industry News

 Marico Enters Soup Segment with Saffola Active Soups

-The Rs.450 crores soup market is riding on the wave of increasing urbanisation, rising incomes and healthy choice in foods.
+The Rs.450 crores soup market is riding on the wave of increasing urbanization, rising incomes and healthy choice in foods.

 Keventers Planning 32 Outlets in Hyderabad by 2019

 The south has a huge potential for the milkshake market and Hyderabad is expected to play a key role in popularising their huge range of milkshakes.
-Keventers milkshakes have unique flavours in all different beverage categories, like thick shakes, fruity shakes and hot beverages.
+Keventers milkshakes have unique flavors in all different beverage categories, like thick shakes, fruit shakes, and hot beverages.
 Presently Keventers has 170 outlets in 30 locations in key Indian cities.
 It also has plans to foray into Dubai and Nepal.
-They plan to double their footprint across the globe that is spread in Americas, Middle East and Africa, by opening more than 300 outlets in the current fiscal.
+They plan to double their footprint across the globe that is spread in Americas, Middle East, and Africa, by opening more than 300 outlets in the current fiscal.

 Pristine Organic Introduces Millet Food Products

 Pristine Organic is a pioneer in manufacturing organic and nutritional products from diverse crops.
 They have recently introduced a range of organic millet based products like Pristine’s Breakfast cereals in varieties like Mixed Millet Flakes and also mixed with Ragi Flakes or with Corn Flakes and also offer Mixed Millet Porridge.
 This healthy breakfast cereal comes with a twist to the traditional Indian breakfast.
 Besides having no added sugars these cereals are minimally processed.
-On the other hand Pristine biscuits are made with five different varieties of millets and are rich in fibre, MUFA, PUFA, Trans fat free and have low glycaemic index.
+On the other hand, Pristine biscuits are made with five different varieties of millets and are rich in fiber, MUFA, PUFA, Trans fat-free and have the low glycaemic index.

 Millet is one of the oldest foods known to human beings and in recent years has reclaimed its position as a nutritionally superior food.
-Global warming and food security has brought resurgence in millet foods with nutritionists and chefs recommending it for its rich dietary fibre content.
+Global warming and food security have brought a resurgence in millet foods with nutritionists and chefs recommending it for its rich dietary fiber content.
 Pristine’s certified baby foods include 1st Bites and are made age appropriate for different stages of development of the child.
-They have also launched Poushtik nutritional supplements for family like Balance Active, Balance HP and Balance PL which is for pregnant and lactating mothers.
+They have also launched Poushtik nutritional supplements for families like Balance Active, Balance HP and Balance PL which is for pregnant and lactating mothers.